 #1.
 Industry Forums: These forums are frequented by industry experts and influential professionals.
 E.g. LinkedIn.com, JavaRanch.com, etc. Don’t come across as someone who is desperate for work.
 Add value to the forum members with your technical know hows and expertise.
 Provide links to your blog and GitHub projects on your profile page & signature.

 #2.
-Industry Events: Attending IT industry specific user groups (e.g. JUG – Java User Groups), events (e.g. Java Conference) , walk-in interviews and open sessions conducted for freshers with a number of copies of your cover letter, resume, and your self-taught projects on a CD/USB to handout to your prospective employers.
-Make sure that your cover letter and resume have the URL links to your blog, online portfolio, and GitHub repository.
+Industry Events: Attending IT industry specific user groups (e.g. JUG – Java User Groups), events (e.g. Java Conference) , walk-in interviews and open sessions conducted for freshers with a number of copies of your resume to handout to your prospective employers.
+Make sure that your resume has the URL links to your blog, online portfolio, and GitHub repository.
 Self-taught projects & open-source contributions will be valued along with your interview performance.
 Employers like professionals who are passionate about their chosen profession.

 #3.
-Cold Calling: Building a good rapport with a number of recruitment agents, and convincing them with your effective cover letter and resume to do a door knocking on your behalf.
-You can do it yourself, but the recruiters do have better contacts, and can provide a win/win outcome for both.
+Cold Calling: Let your LinkedIn.com network know that you are on the market.
+Build a good rapport with a number of recruiters, and convince them to do a door knocking on your behalf for a win-win outcome for both.

 #4.
 Job Boards: Creating an account with job portals/boards like

 Upload your resumes to job portals and subscribe to the right groups in LinkedIn (e.g. Java users) where recruiters frequently post vacancies.

 #5.
 Unpaid Work: Find a part-time volunteer work in IT.
 This has a number of benefits.